 Adding bones can be a little tricky, so here are some hints:

 • Duplicate: A bone or a connection of bones can be duplicated in Blender, which can be very useful if a model has two of the same parts (like arms).
-Instead of making and editing bones twice or more, simply duplicate the selected bones in Edit mode.
-Hit “Shift+D” and the selected bones will now be duplicated and can be moved and aligned with the model.
+Instead of making and editing bones twice or more, simply duplicate the selected bones in Edit Mode.
+Hit “Shift+D”, and the selected bones will now be duplicated and can be moved and aligned with the model.

-• Mirroring: While character modeling, or even with symmetrical models, there’s no need to make every single bone.
+• Mirroring: While character modeling or creating symmetrical models, there’s no need to make every single bone.
 In fact, you can create bones for half of a model and simply mirror them.
-To do so, you need to be in Edit mode and select the bones to be mirrored.
-Right-click to open the “Armature Context Menu” and hover over the “Mirror” option.
+To do so, you need to be in Edit Mode.
+Select the bones to be mirrored, right-click to open the Armature Menu, then hover over the “Mirror” option.
 Here, select the axis along which you want the bones to be mirrored.

 Back to Contents